ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 #### If I import my beatmaps to lazer, will it use double the disk space?

-If you have both lazer and stable on the same drive, we use "hard links" to avoid using extra disk space.
+If you have both lazer and stable on the same drive, [hard links](https://en.wikipedia.org/wiki/Hard_link) are used to avoid using extra disk space.

 In all other cases, importing beatmaps will use double the disk space.